end-4/dots-hyprland-wiki/src/content/docs/en/dev/fw-rev.md

 References: [Arch Wiki](https://wiki.archlinux.org/title/List_of_applications/Other#Taskbars)

 # Widget systems
-_These widget systems provide a declarative way to create (mostly GTK, QT ones might be coming soon) widgets and put them on Layer Shells (and, if possible, whatever the equivalent on X11 is)._
+_These widget systems provide a declarative way to create widgets and put them on Layer Shells (and, if possible, whatever the equivalent on X11 is)._

 ## EWW
 - [GitHub](https://github.com/elkowar/eww) • [Docs](https://elkowar.github.io/eww)